pfdominey/DatathonRobotonomie/work.md

 7.  use Beam robot to present the interaction

-B.  Detection and interaction with person
+8. Detection and interaction with person
-8. Recognize face from camera
+9. Recognize face from camera
-9. associate recognized face with photos that were provided
+10. associate recognized face with photos that were provided
-10. associate face with other features (name, sex, hobbies)
+11. associate face with other features (name, sex, hobbies)
-11. simple spoken language interaction
+12. simple spoken language interaction

 C.  Scenario final:
 Two people come up